bd-R/bdDwC-guide/docs/index.md

 ---
-title: "`bdDwC` User Guide"
+title: '`bdDwC` User Guide'
-author: "Authors: Tomer Gueta and Povilas Gibas"
+author: 'Authors: Tomer Gueta and Povilas Gibas'
-date: "built on 2018-10-15 - for bdDwC v0.1.20"
+date: 'built on2018-11-28 - for bdDwC v0.1.21'
+bibliography: [bib/DarwinCloud.bib, bib/DwC-paper.bib]
+description: 'Darwinize your data: field names conversion to Darwin Core (DwC) format'
+documentclass: book
+github-repo: bd-R/bdDwC-guide
+link-citations: yes
 site: bookdown::bookdown_site
-documentclass: book
-bibliography: [bib/book.bib, bib/DarwinCloud.bib, bib/DwC-paper.bib]
 biblio-style: apalike
-link-citations: yes
-github-repo: bd-R/bdDwC-guide
-url: 'http\://bd-r.github.io/bdDwC-guide/'
+url: http\://bd-r.github.io/bdDwC-guide/
-description: "Darwinize your data: field names conversion to Darwin Core (DwC) format"
 ---

 # Introduction {-}

-`bdDwC` is an R package that supplies a Shiny app and a set of functions for standardizing field names according to the Darwin Core (DwC) format. `bdDwC` is a key element in the `bdverse`-- a collection of tools, that form a general framework for facilitating biodiversity science in R.
+`bdDwC` is a R package that supplies an interactive Shiny app and a set of functions for standardizing field names in compliance to the Darwin Core (DwC) format. `bdDwC` is a key element in the `bdverse`-- a collection of tools, that form a general framework for facilitating biodiversity science in R.

 ![bdDwC in the bdverse](img/bdDwC_bdverse.png "bdDwC-bdverse")